algorandfoundation/specs/dev/ledger.md

 - Asset IDs that the executing program may read asset parameters from.
 This field is encoded as msgpack field `apas`.
 The maximum number of entries in this field is 8.
-- The sum of the number of Accounts in `apat`, Application IDs in `apfa`, and Asset IDs in `apas` is limited to 8.
 - Local state schema, encoded as msgpack field `apls`.
 This field is only used during application creation, and sets bounds on the size of the local state for users who opt in to this application.